bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ## Introduction

-If AI and ML are to participate in the team sport known as "engineering," they will need not only to produce helpful results, but also fit in with the rest of the team, including human engineers.
-The situation seems unworkable today, where AI and ML frameworks, emerging computational tools, and even traditional, feature-based CAD appear designed to be used by human operators.
-For example:
-* Generative design for new components via topology optimization typically produces incomplete models that require manual rework.
-* The [exploding market](/2024/04/01/moat-map.html) of simulation tools mostly promises to accelerate simulation but still requires traditional, manual, validation.
-* Systems engineers can deploy MDO tools at product or subsystems levels, but such systems typically provide guidance during the concept phase and become reinterpreted by humans for detailed design.
+Today, we appear to practice three paradigms of computer-aided design ("CAD") and engineering ("CAE"):
+* One-off design, where the focus is producing individual parts or products;
+* Parametric generative design, where the result is recipe to produce variants of similar parts or products; and
+* Computational generative design, where the final geometry is guided by simulation, often iteratively and with spatially-varying parameters.

+Although each of these generations built on earlier technology, the [emerging generation of engineering software](/2024/04/01/moat-map.html) powered by artificial intelligence and machine learning algorithms ("AI/ML") is mostly being trained on existing empirical, simulated, and textbook knowledge.
+This new generation of tools promises ease-of-use, more accurate and precise results, and orders of magnitude faster performance, but no meaningful shift in interactions paradigm.
+What must happen for us to achieve product-level generative co-designers as we've come to expect from science fiction?

-If AI and ML promises to increase the size of the design space that engineers can navigate, how can we bridge these human gaps in the process?
-As generative design scales to the subsystem and product level, how can we connect all the pieces without the meaning becoming hidden in a nonintuitive latent space?
-How will we ever achieve the sci-fi dream of synthetic, cyber-physical systems if there must always be humans in the loop?
+Let's examine how AI and ML can blend with today's optimization tech to expand the size of the design space that engineers can navigate.
+As generative design scales to the subsystem and product level, we can delegate tasks to AI and ML without the meaning becoming hidden in a nonintuitive latent spaces, as with LLMs and generative art.
+In particular, let's focus on the role of a designer, human or automated, expressed in the language of optimization and machine learning: a differentiable approach to engineering.

 ## Abstracting the design engineer

 Let's propose a model for a design engineer, human or automated, which we'll call "Mechanical Design Automation (MDA)":

-<object data="/assets/blog/Differentiable/DifferentiableEngineeringTriangle.svg" type="image/svg+xml"></object>
+<div>{%- include extensions/svg.html href='/assets/blog/Differentiable/DifferentiableEngineeringTriangle.svg' scale='65%' -%}</div>

 <!--more-->